86challenge/rules/rules.typ

       )
     + #highlight[
         *Changing Classes* <changing-classes> If a driver changes classes during a season, they can choose to:
-        - Keep the _Championship Points_ earned in their previous class and not earn _Championship Points_ in the new class, or
+        - Keep the _Championship Points_ earned in their previous class and not earn _Championship Points_ in the new class; or,
-        - Forfeit the _Championship Points_ earned in their previous class and earn _Championship Points_ in the new class ]
+        - Forfeit the _Championship Points_ earned in their previous class and earn _Championship Points_ in the new class.
+      ]
     + #highlight[
-        The per-class standings are determined by _Championship Points_ (most points wins) ]
+        The per-class standings are determined by _Championship Points_ (most points wins).
+      ]
     + #highlight[
         *Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
 If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
 If still tied, the competitor who held a lead last wins.